iron-fish/ironfish-api/README.md

 ## Installing

-* Make sure you're running at least node 14 - you may want to avail yourself of a tool like [nvm](https://nvm.sh)
+* Make sure you're running at least node 16 - you may want to avail yourself of a tool like [nvm](https://nvm.sh)
 * Run `yarn` to install dependencies
+* We're using `nps` for scripts, you can optionally install it with `yarn global add nps` or `npm i -g nps` and then it will be available with `nps`
-* Run `yarn docker:start` to start docker
+* Run `nps docker.start` to start docker
-* Run `yarn build` to build things locally
+* Run `nps build` to build things locally
+* Run `nps db.init` to initialize the database

 ## Environment